 Interested in joining or suggesting a topic for an upcoming meeting?
 Email us and we can add you to the community.

-Russ deForest, an Assistant Teaching Professor in the Department of Mathematics, leads this community that is focused on sharing strategies to adapt Linda Nilson’s grading construct that relies on structuring course concepts into modules linked to learning outcomes and the bundling of assignments and assessments within those modules.
+This community is focused on sharing strategies to adapt Linda Nilson’s grading construct that relies on structuring course concepts into modules linked to learning outcomes and the bundling of assignments and assessments within those modules.
 Students focus their efforts on meeting learning targets rather than focusing all their efforts on grades.
 Members of the community discuss mastery-based grading and how to build in opportunities for revision and reassessment and the effect on student motivation.

 Book Clubs